 Standing slowly, a movement caught her eyes.
 Crunching leaves drew her eyes to the big weeping tree in the center of the yard.
 With the morning sun in her eyes, all that she could make out was that something was moving closer to where she was standing.

-“I can’s see you.
+“I can’t see you.
 Where are you?
 Move closer out of the blinding sun.”

-“Here let me help you up.
-Starla warned me that you might have a hard accepting my looks, but I didn’t mean to scare you.”
+“Let me help you up.
+Starla warned me that you might have a hard time accepting my looks, but I didn’t mean to scare you.”

 “You didn’t scare me, I just, um, I hadn’t seen anyone that…”